smat-dev/jinni/README.md

 {
     "mcpServers": {
         "jinni": {
-            "command": "uvx jinni-server"
+            "command": "uvx",
+            "args": ["jinni-server"]
         }
     }
 }
 ```

-*You can optionally constrain the server to only read within a tree for security in case your LLM goes rogue: add --root /absolute/path/ to the command.*
+*You can optionally constrain the server to only read within a tree for security in case your LLM goes rogue: add `"--root", "/absolute/path/"` to the `args` list.*

 Install uv if it is not on your system: https://docs.astral.sh/uv/getting-started/installation/